MarsicoFL/Bats/README.md

 **BatCoding_DrafMetadata_RWO_RWW_03May2023**: This file contains both coding types (i.e A103 that corresponds to RNA-seq data, and GSO-120-q that correspond to a specific bat).
 It is just for compatibility purposes.

+**sec_PCA** files: eigenvec correspond to the values for each component for each individual.
+Eigenvalues correspond to the values for each component that divided over the sum of them is the percentage of variance explained.

+**population_assignment**: the colony of each individual.

 # References
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6868348/